capTony02Zheng/divergence-meter-for-arduino-micro/README.md

 About the pins:
 you can directly connected the nixie tubes pins to the correponding hole in the pcb, like the t1n1 means tube1 number1, at displays it is the number "1" of the left most nixie tube. or you can use ph2.0 sockets with 12 pins.

-//Features of the divergence meter:
+//Features and controls of the divergence meter:
 There are 6 mode for the divergence meter, the first one displays current time; the second one displays current date; the third one displays Celsius temperature recorded by ds3231; the fourth mode displays displays worldline; the fifth mode displays the number you entered;
 the sixth one diplays number from 0 to 9 to protect the tubes;